South Island in Two Weeks: New Zealand Road Trip Itinerary

 How to Make the most of the South Island in two weeks.

 We get it, you only have two weeks to see New Zealand because that’s all the time you have from your commitments.
 (You must have heard a thousand times that two weeks is not long enough).
 Nevertheless, you can still have an epic time in New Zealand and see a great deal of the country even in two weeks.
-Just travelling one island, in this case the South Island, is the perfect way to do that.
+Just travelling one island, in this case, the South Island, is the perfect way to do that.
 With that in mind, this road trip itinerary for the South Island in two weeks will help you really make the most of your time in New Zealand.

 With sensational mountains, sandy beaches, rugged coast, lakes, fiords and forest, the itinerary below incorporates many different landscapes in the South Island.
-What’s more, you’ll get your chance for adrenaline activities, foodie experiences, Lord of the Rings fixes, wildlife sightings and much more with the amount of awesome activities on offer.
+What’s more, you’ll get your chance for adrenaline activities, foodie experiences, Lord of the Rings fixes, wildlife sightings and much more with the number of awesome activities on offer.
 So here you are: a road trip itinerary of two weeks in the South Island!

 Renting a car/campervan for two weeks in the South Island